 One of my favorite stops was the Globus Department store with its food floor of gourmet goodness.
 Ah, but they wagged their finger at me taking photos there, so I’ve little to show.
 You’ll just have to imagine (or go look at my post about KaDeWe in Berlin).

 Here is my personalized food tour in images.
-Roll over each image for the caption.
+Roll over each image for the caption and locations.

 Look.
 Drool.
 Repeat.